 Working out how to do as much good as possible is extremely difficult.
-There are so many things we don't know ("how can we best address climate change?" or "which animals have the capacity to suffer?") that it can be hard to know where to start.
+There are so many things we don't know (like "How can we best address climate change?" or "Which animals have the capacity to suffer?") that it can be hard to know where to start.
 Organisations conducting research into these questions (and communicating what they learn) can help others do good more effectively.
-For example, 80,000 Hours investigates which careers have the highest social impact, and their work has been read by over eight million people and changed at least a thousand careers.
+For example, 80,000 Hours investigates which careers have the highest social impact, and their work has been read by over 8 million people and changed at least 1,000 careers.

-One of the best ways of doing good, that almost anyone from a high-income country can do in some form, is donating to effective charities.
+One of the best ways of doing good, which almost anyone from a high-income country can do in some form, is donating to effective charities.
 Promoting effective giving involves both funding research that investigates which charities have the most impact, and advocacy for those charities.
-It's part of what we see our work as doing at Giving What We Can: we aim to inspire others to donate effectively, and communicate research that helps people on their effective giving journey.
+It's part of what we do at Giving What We Can: we aim to inspire others to donate effectively, and communicate research that helps people on their effective giving journey.
 But we're not the only organisation in this space.
 For example, GiveWell spends tens of thousands of research hours each year investigating which charities save or improve the most lives per dollar.
 By supporting this work, you're helping find and fund the world's most effective charities.

 You might believe you can do more good by directly supporting the causes effective altruists focus on.
 Indeed, for effective altruism to be successful, at least some (if not most) of its resources must go towards doing good directly.

-You can donate to the following charities advocating for effective altruism:
+You can also donate to the following charities advocating for effective altruism:

 And of course, here at Giving What We Can, we work to build the effective altruism movement by inspiring donations to the most effective organisations.
 You can donate to us here.